- Admissions Process

 A: No, but applicants must have either a bachelor’s degree in Electrical Engineering or a bachelor's in some other discipline and a master's in Electrical Engineering.

-Q: How do I apply online to one of the graduate programs within the Electrical Engineering Department?
+Q: How do I apply online to one of the graduate programs within the Electrical and Computer Engineering Department?

 Q: How do I check on my application status?